GUIDE 2024

 Document Publishing

-For documents that are approved, the document publishing procedure defines how and where a document is published, and who can access it.
-The procedure also defines the relevant security restrictions for sensitive documents, and whether the document can be distributed outside the organization.
+For approved documents, the document publishing procedure defines how and where a document is published and who can access it.
+The procedure also defines the relevant security restrictions for sensitive or personal information and whether the document can be distributed outside the organization.

 Document Disposal